wso2-extensions/esb-connector-googlespreadsheet/docs/workWithSheet.md

 ###### Sample request

-Following is a sample request that can be used for deleteSheetBatchRequest operation.
-With the following request we can specify Id of the sheet need to be deleted.
+The following sample request calls the deleteSheetBatchRequest operation.
+Specify the Id of the sheet that needs to be deleted.

 ```json
 {